Blog

 This led me to connect with a good friend who felt this was a journey we could take together, and the development of something we're currently calling a "Story Gathering Project."

-learning about the place we live, building reciprocal relationships, and listening to the ways we can respectfully contribute to supporting those who live here, human and more-than-human.
+The hope is that, before initiating any community program, to first spend time learning about the place we live, building reciprocal relationships, and listening to the ways we can respectfully contribute to supporting those who live here, human and more-than-human.

 It's a slower process.
 Much slower.
 And that's the point.